jrderuiter/code-breakfast-productionizing/README.md

 The goal of this hackathon is to illustrate the process of converting a predictive machine learning model from a proof-of-concept notebook into a Python package that can (more easily) be deployed into production.
-As the hackathon does not focus on developing the actual model, we will use a 'pre-made' model from Kaggle titanic challenge https://www.kaggle.com/c/titanic, in which predictive models are trained to predict the chances of a passengers survival based on their details.
+As the hackathon does not focus on developing the actual model, we will use an adapted model from the Kaggle titanic challenge https://www.kaggle.com/c/titanic, in which predictive models are trained to predict the chances of a passengers survival based on their details.

-In summary, the overall goals are to:
+In summary, the overall goals of this Hackathon are to:

 - Determine the basic building blocks of the titanic model
-- Implement these blocks in a Python package, following best practices
+- Implement these blocks in a Python package (including tests + documentation)
 - Wrap the model in a REST API using Flask
 - Containerize the application using Docker (optional)

-## Step 1: run the existing notebook
+## Step 1: Run the existing notebook

 First, to see what the existing model does, we will start by running the existing notebook.